krithesh19/Fraud-Detection-ML/README.md

 This repository contains the necessary resources and code for the development of a machine learning model to predict fraudulent transactions for a financial company.
 The dataset provided is in CSV format, consisting of 6362620 rows and 10 columns.
 The goal is to build a robust model that can identify and classify fraudulent transactions accurately.

 Dataset
-The dataset is available in the data directory in CSV format.
+The dataset is available in the kaggle dataset fraud.csv.
 It contains the following columns:

 TransactionID: Unique identifier for each transaction.
 TransactionDT: Transaction datetime.